 Using noise also minimizes the side effects of aliasing (by masking the aliased frequencies as well).

+The first one plays back full range white noise, with frequencies extending up to 22 kHz.
 The second file plays back a low-pass filtered noise, with no sonic content above 17 kHz.
-Listen to both files: if you think you can hear a difference try the test below, otherwise pick a lower cutoff frequency (change the target value on top of this page).
+Listen to both files: if you think you can hear a difference try the test below, otherwise pick a lower cutoff frequency at the top of this column.

 |Full Range Below 17kHz|